Abrackadabrr/Elastick_Pendulum/README.md

 # Elastick_Pendulum
-Hi, this little project is about a elastic pendulum.
+Hi, this little project is about an elastic pendulum.

 You can:
 - set parameters you want and check, how is works in real time